 In April 2001 Pokhara and the Japanese town of Komagane (Nagano) signed an agreement of international cooperation and friendship.
 The result of this was the constructions of Pokhara-Komagane friendship park located in lower Lakeside Pokhara.

 Aside from a non-functioning fountain and green area there are several modern stone sculptures located in the park by students which might be of interest.
+Sadly these seem never to be finished, but there was an attempt at least!
 The parks highlight is at the rear where the new Kedareshwar Mahadev Mani temple is located.

 Did you know?